TommytheMonkey/takeo_dev/replit.md

 Currently, no environment variables are required.
 If you add API integrations or databases in the future, use Replit's secrets management.

 ## Deployment
-The project is configured for Replit's VM deployment:
+The project is configured for Replit's Cloud Run (Autoscale) deployment:
-- Deployment target: VM (always running, supports SSR and dynamic features)
+- Deployment target: Autoscale (Cloud Run)
 - Build command: `npm run build`
-- Start command: `sh start.sh` (flexible port binding script)
+- Start command: `sh start.sh` (optimized port binding script)
 - Port: Uses PORT environment variable from Replit, defaults to 5000
+- Health check: `/api/health` endpoint for fast startup validation
 - ESLint: Disabled during builds to prevent warnings from blocking deployment

-The `start.sh` script allows the app to use whatever port Replit's VM deployment assigns via the PORT environment variable, ensuring compatibility with the deployment system's port forwarding.
+The `start.sh` script allows the app to use whatever port Replit's Cloud Run deployment assigns via the PORT environment variable, ensuring compatibility with the deployment system's port forwarding.

-**Note**: VM deployment is used instead of autoscale because this Next.js app uses server-side rendering and dynamic features.
-VM deployments are always running and better suited for SSR applications.
+**Health Check Endpoint**: The `/api/health` route provides a lightweight endpoint that responds immediately with `{"status": "ok"}`, allowing deployment health checks to pass quickly without rendering the full landing page.

 ## Security Notes
 - No API keys or secrets are currently used